miku/sundaypython/Slides.md

 # Hackathons

 * Hackathons are not usually about one language or technology
-* More about: ideas, exchange, collaboration and experimenation
+* More about: ideas, exchange, collaboration and experimentation

 ----